Close Menu

 Lockheed Martin and the Pentagon have been working toward what Taiclet described as a “more commercial-like business model for major weapons systems,” a departure from the traditional government contracting framework that has historically loaded risk onto defense manufacturers.

-Under the new approach, the Pentagon has added a “recovery element” to its contracts with Lockheed Martin, according to The Motley Fool.
+Under the new approach, the Pentagon has added a “recovery element” to its contracts with Lockheed Martin, as reported by The Motley Fool.
 If the government changes production rates or contract terms down the line, whether due to budget shifts, Congressional action, or strategic reprioritization, Lockheed Martin receives payment regardless.

 Related: Morgan Stanley has a stark message on Lockheed Martin stock